brother-darkness/brother-darkness/README.md

 ### Hi there 👋

-My name is Caleb Winters, I am currently studying software development @MissionreadyHQ
+My name is Caleb Winters, I am currently studying software development @MissionreadyHQ, also interning @ the Auckland Council

 I've completed a Level 4 Full Stack Developer course and the Level 5 Advanced Software Development course.